-To create an enabling environment for breastfeeding, Carolina Global Breastfeeding Initiative (CGBI) works in a variety of settings, including: on UNC’s campus, in North Carolina, in the United States and globally.
+To create an enabling environment for breastfeeding, Carolina Global Breastfeeding Initiative (CGBI) works in a variety of settings, including: on UNC’s campus, domestic and global.

 On Campus